Get indemnity™ product liability

 Maintaining sufficient knowledge about the legal landscape, your responsibilities and how to manage your risk is an important consideration, in addition to purchasing insurance.

-Minimum amount of product liability cover
+Minimum amount of product liability insurance

 The minimum cover typically offered is a £1 million limit.
 However, the potential cost of personal injury claims can be significant, therefore many businesses will typically purchase a minimum of £5 million or £10 million.

-Product liability and insurance considerations
+Goods / product liability and insurance considerations

 A safe product offers either 1) no product liability risk; or 2) a minimum acceptable level of product liability risk, taking into account reasonably foreseeable use of the product and the need to maintain a high level of protection.